-COSY has held one or more concerts each year for the last twelve years and has performed in every venue in the city of Yellowknife that has a piano, including the Northern Arts and Cultural Centre, Northern United Place, Holy Trinity Anglican Church and Calvary Community Church.
+COSY has held one or more concerts each year for the last fourteen years and has performed in every venue in the city of Yellowknife that has a piano, including the Northern Arts and Cultural Centre, Northern United Place, Holy Trinity Anglican Church and Calvary Community Church.
 It has put on diverse variety of performances from free concerts consisting of a pot pourri of contributions from members relating to a theme, to major productions such as its very own opera, A Letter Home, written by founder, Amy Hendricks, or an orchestral production such as Peter and the Wolf.

 See the Past Events page.

-For over ten years, COSY has run a series of free concerts in the Museum Café on the last Sunday afternoon of the month from September to June.
+For over twelve years, COSY has run a series of free concerts in the Museum Café on the last Sunday afternoon of the month from September to June.
 These concerts are always well attended.
 The performers are members of COSY and students of members of COSY.
 This gives student musicians from beginners to advanced, young and old an opportunity to perform without auditioning in a supportive situation to an appreciative audience.

 COSY supports music education in Yellowknife.
 It held chamber music summer camps open to children and adults for several years and founded the Yellowknife Music Festival in 2009.
 Until then there was no Music Festival in the NWT to serve music students young and old.
 The Festival now serves about six hundred participants each year and is organized entirely by volunteers.
 The YKMF was handed over to the NWT Music Teachers’ Association in 2017 after being jointly produced by the two organizations for a couple of years.
 As a member of the Alberta Music Festival Association, YKMF offers classes that lead to performance opportunities at the Alberta Provincial Music Festival and from there, eligibility for the Canadian National Music Festival.